 The research also discovered that quizzing via television has a therapeutic effect on many individuals, with 28% of respondents reporting that it helps them relax.
-67% of participants reported a boost to their general knowledge… indicating that this form of entertainment is not only enjoyable.
-But also Educational.
-In addition, 21% of respondents claimed that they would confidently outperform the contestants on shows like The Chase, displaying sense of competitiveness.
-And a desire to excel.
+67% of participants reported a boost to their general knowledge… indicating that this form of entertainment is not only enjoyable but also Educational.
+In addition, 21% of respondents claimed that they would confidently outperform the contestants on shows like The Chase, displaying a sense of competitiveness and a desire to excel.

 This pastime has become increasingly widespread, with many individuals enjoying the challenge and the camaraderie that it brings.
 The study suggests that quizzing has transcended its traditional boundaries, moving from a solitary activity to a social event that brings people together.
 The data also reveals that many individuals have a regular team they participate with, indicating a sense of community and shared experience.